 My mother was diagnosed with cancer when I was young.
 All I knew was that mommy was sick, but not to worry because she was a fighter and she would soon be better.
 And a fighter she is.
 My mother battled cancer and won.
 She is now a survivor and I couldn't be more proud of her amazing accomplishment.
 She is everything that I want to be to my children when I grow up, a role model, my hero and overall the strongest woman that I know.
 I can honestly say that I don't know what would have happened if her treatment had gone any other way.

 Survival is something that is very important to me, whether survival means ten days, ten weeks, or ten years, today we recognize all of the incredible survivors who have battled this terrible disease.
-Happy ten years of being cancer free mom, and here is to many, many more!
-She continues to be one of my reasons to Relay, and is my constant reminder of hope.
+Happy eleven years of being cancer free mom, and here is to many, many more!
+You continue to be one of my reasons to Relay, and are my constant reminder of hope.